ipilcher/fdf/doc/filter-api.md

 * `format` &mdash; A [`printf(3)`](https://man7.org/linux/man-pages/man3/printf.3.html)-style
   format string for the message.
-(No trailing newline is required; the daemon will add it to the final message if required.)
+(No trailing newline is required; the daemon will add it to the final message if needed.)

 * `...` &mdash; Additional `printf(3)`-style arguments (if any) that match the format string.